The Efficiency Gain Becomes the Demand Engine

 The best public numbers point in two directions at once: AI hardware and algorithms are improving, while total infrastructure demand is rising.

-Epoch AI tracks long-run AI trends and estimates that pre-training compute efficiency is improving at roughly 3x per year, while AI chip performance per dollar has improved substantially and GPU energy efficiency has roughly doubled every 2.4 years on average since 2008.
-Its energy research page frames the tension directly: AI hardware is becoming more efficient, but compute demand has been growing faster.
+Epoch AI tracks long-run AI trends and estimates that pre-training compute efficiency is improving at roughly 3x per year, while AI chip performance per dollar has also improved substantially.
+Its energy research frames the tension directly: AI hardware and software can become more efficient while aggregate compute demand grows faster.

 The International Energy Agency estimated that data centers used about 415 terawatt-hours of electricity in 2024, around 1.5 percent of global electricity consumption.
-Its 2025 Energy and AI report projects data-center electricity consumption to more than double to around 945 terawatt-hours by 2030, with AI as a major driver alongside other digital services.
-The IEA also notes that data centers remain a relatively small share of global electricity demand, but their local effects can be much larger because capacity is geographically concentrated.
+Its 2025 Energy and AI report projected data-center electricity consumption to more than double to around 945 terawatt-hours by 2030, with AI as a major driver alongside other digital services.
+Its 2026 update kept the central 2030 projection close to that path, using a 2025 estimate of about 485 terawatt-hours and a 2030 projection of about 950 terawatt-hours.

 These numbers should be read carefully.
 They do not prove that every efficiency gain increases total electricity use.
 They do not prove that AI will overwhelm the global grid.
 They do show that per-unit improvements are not currently translating into a shrinking infrastructure footprint.
 The system is improving and expanding at the same time.